tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 ## Transactions

-Transactions allow you to make many modifications to an Irmin store, using an in-memory tree, and apply them all at once.
-This is done using the `Store.with_tree` function:
+[Transactions](https://mirage.github.io/irmin/irmin/Irmin/module-type-S_MAKER/index.html#type-transaction) allow you to make many modifications using an in-memory tree then apply them all at once.
+This is done using [with_tree](https://mirage.github.io/irmin/irmin/Irmin/module-type-S_MAKER/index.html#val-with_tree):

 ```ocaml
 let transaction_example =